shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 ## Implementation

 Now we get to the fun part of implementing it.
-In this section, we'll go over how all of this can be implemented, along with details that were skipped in the paper.
+In this section, we'll go over how all of this can be implemented, along with some details that were skipped in the paper.
 For reference, my python implementation of the algorithm can be found [here](https://github.com/shrenikm/Atium/tree/main/algorithms/trajopt).

 ### Convexifying The Cost

 How do we actually go about convexifying the problem?
-In the paper, each of the functions are expanded about the current $\x$ value using the Taylor Series (Up until the second order).
+In the paper, each of the functions are expanded about the current value of $\x$ using the Taylor series (Up until the second order).
 After doing this for each function, we can convert the non-convex optimization problem in to a Quadratic Program (QP) at each step.

 More specifically, we can try to cast the problem into this specific form of the QP:

 \begin{equation}
 \begin{aligned}
-\min_x \half x^TPx + q^Tx\\\\
+\min \half x^TPx + q^Tx\\\\
 \st \quad l \le Ax \le u\\\\
 \quad x \in \Rn\\\\
 \quad P \in \Rnn, q \in \Rn, A \in \Rmn\\\\